DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-21-anonymised-applications-research.md

 We found that:

-- an anonymous application could work for both sift and shortlisting stages
+- an anonymous application could work for sifting and shortlisting
 - more information is needed after shortlisting
 - references would work better for anonymous applications if they were only required after an offer had been accepted

-### Anonymous applications for sifting and shortlisting
+### Sifting and shortlisting anonymous applications

 On initial review of the application, none of the participants noticed that any information had been left out.